ssjshields/archetype-counter/.github/README.md

 > [!WARNING]
 Ensure you run the `Archetype Counter.lnk` shortcut once before pinning the shortcut to the taskbar or any other location.

-> [!WARNING]
-Do not pin the Counter from the taskbar while it's running, otherwise it will pin the Powershell terminal instead.

 &nbsp;

 # Removal 🗑️